Approved at the AGM, May 26, 2001

 5.2 The duties and responsibilities of the Chief Executive Officer shall be established from time to time by the Executive Committee in consultation with the Board.

-5.3 The specific duties and responsibilities of the Chief Executive Officer shall be stipulated in the policies and procedures of the Association.
+5.3 The specific duties and responsibilities of the Chief Executive Officer shall be stipulated in the policies and procedures of the Association as determined by the Board in their discretion.

 6.1 Description

-The Senate shall be a body made up of four (4) former Presidents and/or Directors.
-In the event that insufficient numbers of former Presidents are able to act as Senators, a former Director who was on the Board at any time during the unavailable former President’s term shall be appointed by the Executive and must have the support of at least 2/3 of the Board.
+The Senate shall be a body made up of the four (4) immediately preceding Past Presidents.
+In the event any of the four (4) immediately preceding Past Presidents are unable to act as Senators, a former Director who was on the Board at any time during the unavailable former Past President’s term, shall be appointed by the Executive Committee and approved by two-thirds of the Board.

-6.1.1 The immediate Past President of the Association or his/her designate shall function as the Chairperson of the Senate.
+6.1.1 The most recent Past President shall function as the Chairperson of the Senate for a period of two (2) years.

-6.1.3 Past Presidents, upon leaving office honourably, will be conferred the designation ‘President Emeritus’.
+6.1.3 Past Presidents, upon leaving office honourably, will be conferred the designation ‘President Emeritus’ or ‘President Emerita’, as applicable.

 6.2 The Role of Senators